Stock Market Crash of 2008

 Follow the Timeline to Understand Why It Crashed

 The stock market crash of 2008 occurred on September 29, 2008.
 The Dow Jones Industrial Average fell 777.68 points in intra-day trading.
 Until 2018, it was the largest point drop in history.
 It plummeted because Congress rejected the bank bailout bill.
-But the crash had been building for a long time.
+But the stresses that led to the crash had been building for a long time.

 The Dow opened the year at 12,459.54.
-It rose despite growing concerns about a housing market slowdown.
+It rose despite growing concerns about the subprime mortgage crisis.
 On November 17, 2006, the Commerce Department warned that October's new home permits were 28 percent lower than the year before.
-But government officials didn't think the housing slowdown would affect the rest of the economy.
+But economists didn't think the housing slowdown would affect the rest of the economy.
 In fact, they were relieved that the overheated real estate market appeared to be returning to normal.

-But as home prices fell, they triggered subprime mortgage defaults.
+But falling home prices triggered defaults on subprime mortgages.
 By August 2007, the Federal Reserve recognized that banks didn’t have enough liquidity to function.
 The Fed began adding liquidity by buying banks’ subprime mortgages.
-By October, some economists warned about the widespread use of collateralized debt obligations and other derivatives.
-By late November, Treasury Secretary Hank Paulson launched a bank-funded Superfund to purchase toxic debt.
+In October, economists warned about the widespread use of collateralized debt obligations and other derivatives.
+In late November, Treasury Secretary Hank Paulson launched a bank-funded Superfund to purchase toxic bank debt.

 At the end of January, the BEA revised its fourth-quarter GDP growth estimate down.
 It said growth was only 0.6 percent.
 The economy lost 17,000 jobs, the first time since 2004.
 The Dow shrugged off the news and hovered between 12,000 and 13,000 until March.

-On March 17, the Federal Reserve intervened to save the failing investment bank Bear Stearns, the first casualty of the subprime mortgage crisis.
+On March 17, the Federal Reserve intervened to save the failing investment bank, Bear Stearns.
 The Dow dropped to an intra-day low of 11,650.44 but seemed to recover.
-In fact, many thought the Bear Stearns rescue would relieve investors.
-They expected the intervention would avoid a bear market.
+In fact, many thought the Bear Stearns rescue would avoid a bear market.
 By May, the Dow rose above 13,000.
 It seemed the worst was over.

-In July 2008, the subprime mortgage crisis threatened government-sponsored agencies Fannie Mae and Freddie Mac.
+In July 2008, the crisis threatened government-sponsored agencies Fannie Mae and Freddie Mac.
 They required a government bailout.
 The Treasury Department guaranteed $25 billion of their loans and bought shares of Fannie's and Freddie's stock.
-The FHA guaranteed $300 billion in new loans.
-The Dow fell, closing at 10,962.54 on July 15.
+The Federal Housing Authority guaranteed $300 billion in new loans.
+On July 15, the Dow fell to 10,962.54.
 It rebounded and remained above 11,000 for the rest of the summer.

 The month started with chilling news.
 On Monday, September 15, 2008, Lehman Brothers declared bankruptcy.
 The Dow dropped 504.48 points.

-On Tuesday, September 16, the Fed announced it was bailing out insurance giant AIG.
-It made an $85 billion "loan" in return for 79.9 percent equity, effectively taking ownership.
+On Tuesday, September 16, the Fed announced it was bailing out insurance giant, American International Group Inc. It made an $85 billion "loan" in return for 79.9 percent equity, effectively taking ownership.
 AIG had run out of cash.
 It was scrambling to pay off credit default swaps it had issued against now-failing mortgage-backed securities.